CarlG96/portfolio-project-5-frontend/MANUAL_TESTS.md

     * Test: A user can switch the button between 'View Past Events' and 'View Upcoming Events' states.
 A loading spinner will be present when this is done, pulling data from the backend.
     * Result: This happens.

-    * Test: A user without any Events will see the 'No Events' message when opening up the Events Page.
+    * Test: A user without any Events will see the 'No Events' message when opening up the Events Page, otherwise they will see a blank section if they only have Past Events.
     * Result: A user without any Upcoming Events will see this.

     * Test: A user without any Events will see the 'No Events' message when switching to the Past Events section with the button, otherwise they will see a blank section.